 Price is often the most significant factor influencing buyer interest.
 If you're not getting viewings, it could indicate that your property is perceived as overpriced for the current market or compared to similar homes in your area.
 Have an honest conversation with your estate agent about:

-- Recent Comparables: What have similar properties in your immediate area sold for recently?
+- Recent Comparables: What properties with similar characteristics in your immediate area sold for recently?

 - Market Conditions: Has the local market shifted since your property was first listed?